adimascf/eris/docs/overview.md

 ### The Separation of Concerns
 The architecture is strictly divided into two distinct worlds:

-* **The Vectorized Pipeline:** Extremely fast, array-based math utilizing `NumPy` to handle bulk alignments and gene predictions.
+* **Vectorized Pipeline:** Extremely fast, array-based math utilizing `NumPy` to handle bulk alignments and gene predictions.
-* **The Object-Oriented Assembler:** Slower, highly precise topological logic that handles the biological realities of graph navigation and feature extraction.
+* **Object-Oriented Assembler:** Slower, highly precise topological logic that handles the biological realities of graph navigation and feature extraction.

 ---